DGardnerrr/project-tic-tac-toe/README.md

 4. If both players are not able to get their "X" or "O" in a row, then they both lose

-User stories:
+Technical requirements:
+Render a game board in the browser
+Switch turns between X and O (or whichever markers you select) Visually display which side won if a player gets three in a row, or show a draw if neither player wins Include separate HTML / CSS / JavaScript files
+Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles Use JavaScript for DOM manipulation

+Creating User Stories served a important role in helping with the game logic User stories:
 1. As a player, I can play a game of tic tac toe with the other player